CADET PUBLIC LECTURE - NBC SVG

-The St Vincent and the Grenadines Cadet Force will also host an activity next week, to commemorate the 40th anniversary of the eruption of La Soufriere.
+The St. Vincent and the Grenadines Cadet Force will host Public Lecture tonight, to commemorate the 40th anniversary of the eruption of La Soufiere.

-The Force will host a Public lecture is entitled: “Logistic Processes in Disaster Operations: Lessons learnt from volcanic eruptions in St. Vincent and the Grenadines.”
+The Lecture is entitled: “Logistic Processes in Disaster Operations: Lessons learnt from volcanic eruptions in St. Vincent and the Grenadines.”

 The presenter will be Major Curtis Dennie a logistics expert with over 20 years’ experience in international and 3rd party logistics, port operations, humanitarian logistics, warehouse management and transportation.